hankbao/libreboot/docs/index.md

     on some systems.
 Examples can include things like CPU microcode updates, memory initialization blobs and so on.
-The coreboot project sometimes recommends adding more blobs which it does not distribute, such as the Video BIOS or Intel\'s *Management Engine*.
+The coreboot project sometimes recommends adding more blobs which it does not distribute, such as the Video BIOS or Intel's *Management Engine*.
 However, a lot of dedicated and talented individuals in coreboot work hard to replace these blobs whenever possible.
 -   ***Support as much hardware as possible!*** Libreboot supports less